-As the new Executive Director of Informatics, Michelle joins the Saskatchewan Health Authority (SHA) as an accomplished transformation leader with extensive experience in the health sector at both the regional and provincial level.
+As the Executive Director of Digital Health, Michelle joins the Saskatchewan Health Authority (SHA) as an accomplished transformation leader with extensive experience in the health sector at both the regional and provincial level.
 In her previous role at eHealth Saskatchewan as Vice President of Business Relations, Michelle was responsible for building strong stakeholder relationships and working with our major customers, including the SHA to understand our business needs.
-She has focused her efforts on supporting transformational initiatives and innovation in areas of Acute Care, Community and Primary Care, Coordination of Care, Medical Imaging and the Integrated Electronic Health Record (EHR) to support improved information flow and provider workflow, ultimately helping support better patient care.
+She has focused her efforts on supporting transformational initiatives and innovation in areas of Acute Care, Community and Primary Health Care, Coordination of Care, Medical Imaging and the Integrated Electronic Health Record (EHR) to support improved information flow and provider workflow, ultimately helping support better patient care.

 Michelle and her team will be responsible for people, process and technology associated with Informatics, Digital Health and Clinical Interoperability, and will work closely with all stakeholders to advance initiatives which support the strategic mission and vision of the SHA.

 Dr. Jenny Basran - Senior Medical Information Officer